moritzrupp/LaTeX-Template-For-Scientific-Papers/README.md

 Use the bibliography management with great benefits!

 The original templates of Stefan and Felix (in version 1.2 from the 21/05/2013) can be found in the `Resources` folder.

+In case of questions don't hesitate to send me an email: [moritz.rupp@gmail.com](mailto:moritz.rupp@gmail.com)

 ---